mtti/migrator/README.md

 ## PostgreSQL

-A PostgreSQL-specific migrator is included with this library, called `PostgresMigrator` which extends `Migrator<PoolClient>` and accepts an array of `IMigration<PoolClient>` objects.
+A PostgreSQL-specific migrator is included with this library, called `PostgresMigrator` which extends `Migrator<PoolClient>` and accepts an array of `Migration<PoolClient>` objects.
 It stores the ID of the last executed migration in a table called `migrations` (the name is hardcoded for now).

 When run, the migrator will attempt to create this table with the schema